30th government of Turkey

 The 30th government of Turkey (27 October 1965 – 3 November 1969) was a government in the history of Turkey.
 It is also called the first Demirel government.

 Background

 Justice Party (AP) won the elections held on 10 October 1965 by a landslide.
 Süleyman Demirel, the leader of AP, founded the government.

 The government

 In the list below, the serving period of cabinet members who served only a part of the cabinet's lifespan are shown in the column "Notes".
 As according to the Turkish constitution of 1961, some members of the government were replaced by independent members before the elections.
+The members of the cabinet were as follows:

 Aftermath

 The government ended because of the elections held on 12 October 1969.
 AP won the elections, and Süleyman Demirel founded the next government as well.